bdarboe/Ops401/seattle-Ops-401d1: Reading 08.md

 3. Be mindful of insider threats.
 “I’ve worked with organizations to prevent insider threats as well as in response to incidences.
 In my experience, the notion of it being ’easy’ to deter and detect insider threats is only the case if organizations are proactive about their approach in the first place.
 There are strategic ways to be proactive – from having internal training for business users to feel responsible with knowledge, skills and awareness – to monitoring activities that companies can employ that set up rules and parameters on what is considered appropriate for various employees to do as part of their work functions and flag instances that are outside of those rules.” — Isaac Kohen, Detecting + Deterring Insider Threats: How Easy Can It Be?, LinkedIn

-WHY DIGITAL GUARDIAN?
-Digital Guardian is a next-generation cloud-based data protection platform that is the only solution converging DLP, endpoint detection and response (EDR), and user and entity behavior analytics (UEBA) to provide data protection from all threats.
-Our comprehensive DLP platform eliminates the need for additional agents and consoles for EDR or UEBA and allows IT security teams to consolidate their security capabilities.
-We have been named a Gartner Magic Quadrant leader in Enterprise DLP for five consecutive years and are the #1 rated technology by Gartner for IP protection.

-Our platform provides:

-The Deepest Visibility – We see and correlate system events, user events and data events at the endpoint, on the network, in the cloud and in databases to give you a 360-degree perspective on data movement in your organization.
-This is critical to protecting sensitive data from all threats, whether internal or external.
-Real Time Analytics – The Digital Guardian Analytics & Reporting Cloud uses a big data cloud services architecture to aggregate and analyze millions of system events, user events and data events.
-Events are organized into actionable insights, allowing analysts to prioritize and respond to threats more intelligently and efficiently.
-Flexible Controls – Our platform automates controls to prevent data breaches before they happen.
-Controls are flexible with situational granularity so they don’t get in the way of your day-to-day business activities.